This site is intended for US healthcare professionals.

 Thromboembolic events were observed in trials with OPZELURA.
 Thrombosis, including pulmonary embolism (PE), deep venous thrombosis (DVT), and arterial thrombosis have been reported in patients receiving JAK inhibitors used to treat inflammatory conditions.
 Many of these adverse reactions were serious and some resulted in death.
 In RA patients 50 years of age and older with at least one cardiovascular risk factor treated with an oral JAK inhibitor, a higher rate of thrombosis was observed when compared with TNF blockers.
 Avoid OPZELURA in patients at risk.
 If symptoms of thrombosis occur, discontinue OPZELURA and treat appropriately.

-Thrombocytopenia, anemia, and neutropenia were reported in the clinical trials with OPZELURA.
+Thrombocytopenia, anemia, neutropenia, lymphopenia, and leukopenia were reported in the clinical trials with OPZELURA.
 Consider the benefits and risks for individual patients who have a known history of these events prior to initiating therapy with OPZELURA.
 Perform CBC monitoring as clinically indicated.
-If signs and/or symptoms of clinically significant thrombocytopenia, anemia, and neutropenia occur, patients should discontinue OPZELURA.
+Discontinue OPZELURA if signs and/or symptoms associated with clinically significant decreases in laboratory values occur.

 Lipid Elevations